carterhudson/RxOptional/README.md

 ### An implementation of Java 8's Optional&lt;T> using RxJava 2 &amp; Java 7

 I made this so I could use Optionals while developing for Android.
-Just a wrapper around some Rx functionality that acts like a Java 8 Optional.
+It's just a wrapper around some Rx functionality that acts like a Java 8 Optional.
 Supports `toObservable()` so you don't have to break the chain to do more robust Rx operations.
 Check tests for examples.

 *NOTE: This is experimental and subject to frequent updates without warning.
 I would recommend specifying a specific version in your gradle file*